-To disable logging:
+To disable logging on a non-Windows machine:

 - 1. Open the simba.cassandraodbc.ini configuration file in a text editor. - 2.
 Set the LogLevel key to 0. - 3.
-Save the simba.cassandraodbc.ini configuration file.
+Save the simba.cassandraodbc.ini configuration file. - 4.
+Restart your ODBC application to make sure that the new settings take effect.

-Testing the Connection
+Testing the Connection on a Non-Windows Machine

 To test the connection, you can use an ODBC-enabled client application.
 For a basic connection test, you can also use the test utilities that are packaged with your driver manager installation.
 For example, the iODBC driver manager includes simple utilities called iodbctest and iodbctestw.
-Similarly, the unixODBC driver manager includes simple utilities called isgl and iusgl.
+Similarly, the unixODBC driver manager includes simple utilities called isql and iusql.